🌲 Front Range Plant FinderPlant finder

 Frequently asked questions

-Is Coffeetree — Kentucky Coffeetree good for the Colorado Front Range?
+Is Kentucky Coffeetree good for the Colorado Front Range?

-Yes.
-Coffeetree — Kentucky Coffeetree is included in the Front Range Plant Finder as a tree suited to Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.
+Yes, Kentucky Coffeetree is a well-suited tree for Colorado's Front Range, rated "Recommended" on the 2024 Front Range Tree Recommendation List.

 It matures to about 60–75 ft tall and 40–50 ft wide.